tdurtschi/lws-docs/mkdocs/docs/2. Software Engineering Practices/01- tdd.md

 # Test Driven Development

-I have found no technique that with a higher impact on software quality than __Test Driven Development__, or __TDD__.
+I have found no technique with a higher impact on software quality than __Test Driven Development__, or __TDD__.
 I'm a huge fan, possibly bordering on fanatic, so just know you will get a very biased view of TDD here.
 Most teams do not practice TDD, and since most software engineers are very bright people, I assume their reasoning is sound!
 But to me the results are so clear and so valuable, I just can't imagine going without.

 ## What is it?